 Loyola Application Deadline

-- Dec.
-1 for the fall or spring semester.
+- December 3 (Wednesday after Thanksgiving break) 1 for the fall or spring semester.

-Students interested in applying to non-Loyola must apply by Loyola's application deadline.
+Students interested in applying to a non-Loyola program must apply by Loyola's application deadline.
 Students applying to a non-Loyola program must complete the Loyola application first.
-Once the Loyola application has been reviewed, the office of international programs will contact the student to inform her/him if he/she can proceed to the second step, which is to apply directly to the non-Loyola program.
+Once the Loyola application has been reviewed, the Office of International Programs will contact the student to inform her/him if he/she can proceed to the second step, which is to apply directly to the non-Loyola program.

 Policies Governing Non-Loyola Programs